etri-city-traffic-brain/traffic-signal-optimization/atsc-rl/multiagent_tf2/Troubleshooting.md

 ## Troubleshooting
+* can not find libboost lib : ImportError: libboost_filesystem.so.1.71.0
 * do remove simulator msg
 * how to increase the # of max open file
 * Python comment : Python Integrated Tools